fiso64/slsk-batchdl/README.md

 ```

 ### Notes
-- For Mac you can use publish.sh to build the app.
+- For macOS builds you can use publish.sh to build the app.
+Download dotnet from https://dotnet.microsoft.com/en-us/download/dotnet/6.0, then run `chmod +x publish.sh && sh publish.sh`
 - The CSV file must use `"` as string delimiter and be encoded with UTF8.
 - `--display single` and especially `double` can cause the printed lines to be duplicated or overwritten on some configurations.
 Use `simple` if that's an issue.
 - The server will ban you for 30 minutes if too many searches are performed within a short timespan.
 Adjust `--searches-per-time` and `--searches-renew-time` in case it happens.
 By default it's configured to allow up to 34 searches every 220 seconds.
 These values were determined through experimentation as unfortunately I couldn't find any information regarding soulseek's rate limits, so they may be incorrect.
 You can also use `--random-login` to re-login with a random username and password automatically.